Something a little different this time: a writing assignment for you!

-Always one to remember what it’s like being a kid, my mom brought home the plastic lids from the old coffee cans.
+Always one to remember what it was like being a kid, my mom brought home the plastic lids from the old coffee cans.

 She knew I’d soon be outside playing with my friends, and we’d sail those puppies back and forth for hours on end.

 See?
-Small move on her part, but lots of love.
+A small move on her part, but lots of love for me.

 Free pseudo Frisbees don’t make it over the house.

 Those lids were twice the size of the ‘regulars,’ and we looked forward to them.
-(We weren’t allowed on the roof :->)
+We needed the endless supply because we weren’t allowed on the roof. 😎

 Years later, when the official Frisbee appeared, Mother said, “If we’d had the money to manufacturer them, we’d be millionaires!”

 My mom was always bringing fun stuff home from work.

 These were items everyone else throws away but kids love.